Loading

 We can support victims of domestic and family violence by helping them with their visa status.

-Domestic and family violence is not acceptable under any circumstance and is a crime in Australia.
+Domestic and family violence is not acceptable under any circumstance.
+It is a crime in Australia.

 Domestic and family violence is any conduct that makes you fear for your or your family’s safety and wellbeing.
+There are different types of domestic and family violence.
 It may be directed at you, your family, pets or property.
+No matter what it looks like, you have the right to a safe environment in Australia.

 You and your family do not have to remain in a relationship where you fear for your or your family’s safety to stay in Australia.